waqasbhatti/lcc-server/lccserver/server-docs/ftsearch.md

 ## The API

-The cone search query function accepts HTTP requests to its endpoint:
+The full-text-search service accepts HTTP requests to its endpoint:

 ```
 GET {{ server_url }}/api/ftsquery